noahdammann/CS50/README.md

 ## Conclusion

-CS50x was my introduction into the world of coding.
-Looking back on it now, it is self-evident that CS50x has prepared me exceptionally for a future in programming.
+CS50x was my introduction into the world of programming.
 In this course I learned many things and gained many skills, including the following:
   - Experience programming in C (procedural) and python (object-oriented) programming languages.
   - SQL for storing and processing information in a database.
   - A broad understanding of how computers work (e.g. bits, data types and memory).